kragen/stoneknifeforth/README.md

 instead of 42, it would make the compiler considerably clearer and probably a bit faster.

 Why?
-To Know What I’m doing
+To Know What I’m Doing
 ----------------------------

 A year and a half ago, I wrote a [metacircular Bicicleta-language